hanchangyo/hanchangyo-work/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Changyo Han is a Project Lecturer (Assistant Professor equivalent) in Interfaculty of Interdisciplinary Information Studies, the University of Tokyo.

+His research interests include creating variety of physical interfaces for Human-Computer Interaction.
+During his PhD course, he focused on tangible interaction integrating 3D-printed physical interfaces to pressure-sensitive touch surfaces.
+He continues to work on prototyping of physical interfaces utilizing digital fabrication and wireless commnication technologies.

+Previously, he has done research on high-speed optical communication systems during his master course and professional job at ETRI.

 {style="text-align: justify;"}